• Skip to main content

 Here is what you need:

-To make this soup you need raw chicken breasts or thighs, frozen corn, onion, garlic, low-sodium chicken stock (homemade or purchased), canned fire-roasted diced tomatoes, tomato paste, and a can of diced tomatoes and green chilies.
+To make this soup you need raw chicken breasts or thighs, frozen corn, onion, garlic, low-sodium chicken stock or homemade chicken rotisserie stock, canned fire-roasted diced tomatoes, tomato paste, and a can of diced tomatoes and green chilies.
 You will also need ground cumin, kosher salt, chili powder, ground red pepper, and ground black pepper.

 Ingredients for soup including chicken, chili powder, canned tomatoes, garlic and corn.